 Akamai's mapping is dynamic and changes to adapt to current conditions

 - do not expect notifications

 - the beast is "auto-magical"

-- a bit like BGP ...
+- a bit like your peer "local-pref tuning" ...

-LINX is a great place to catch up with Akamai and discuss their current "policies".
-Ronan could not be here today but feel free to contact him.
+LINX Meetings are a great place to catch up with Akamai and discuss their current "policies".